ginstrom/paladin-novel/chapters/26_wrath-of-gods.md

 "Now," Korgan called out.
 "Reach for your goddess.
 Let her power flow through you, but don't try to control it.
 Let it find its own path."

 Gond closed his eyes and opened himself to Alanyi's presence.
-The familiar warmth bloomed in his chest, but this time it felt different—stronger, more focused.
-He could feel the goddess's attention upon him, her approval flowing through their connection like sunlight through crystal.
+The familiar warmth bloomed in his chest, but this time it felt different—stronger, more intense.
+He could feel the goddess's focus upon him, her approval flowing through their connection like sunlight through crystal.

 *Trust,* her voice whispered in his mind. *Trust in the old bonds, the ancient friendships.
 What was divided can be made whole.*